mestachs/blog/posts/2022-11-21-postgres-command-line.md

 ## pg_stat_statements

-Ok you missed the query with pg_stat_activity or it's getting too fast to collect or it's in fact 1000 the same sql ?
+Ok you missed the query with pg_stat_activity or it's getting too fast to collect or it's in fact 1000 times the same sql ?
 May be you should keep some planning and execution statitics and analyze them afterwards.

 [pg_stat_statements](https://www.postgresql.org/docs/current/pgstatstatements.html) is the answer.